 |HOME||A BIT ABOUT BUGS||GALLERY||SYSTEMATIC LISTS||RECORDING BUGS||CONTACT US||LINKS|

-Widespread throughout the UK, this small bug may be found on a range of deciduous trees, in particular hazel.
+Widespread throughout Britain, this small bug may be found on a range of deciduous trees, in particular hazel.
 It is mainly predatory and feeds on other insects such as mites and aphids.

 The rather forward set eyes and green mottled forewings are distinctive.